Physically Plausible Multi-System Trajectory Generation and Symmetry Discovery: Symplectic Phase Space GAN

 \section{Symplectic Phase Space GAN}

 In this section we present Symplectic Phase Space GAN (SPS-GAN).
 Given observations of dynamical systems, our goal is to learn the configuration space of the underlying dynamics, which allows us to generate physically consistent trajectories on both the latent and observation space.
 We achieve this by using a three-stage GAN model conditioned on the physical properties of the dynamical system.
 SPS-GAN incorporates a configuration space map that maps the latent distribution to an intermediate space we interpret as the motion manifold of the dynamical system.
 Samples from this space are evolved forward in time using Hamilton's equations and a symplectic Leapfrog integrator.
 The latent trajectories are decoded into Cartesian trajectories or videos for discrimination.
+SPS-GAN is built on a generative backbone as it allows us to learn the intrinsic dimension of the configuration space for dynamical systems from data without domain knowledge through our configuration space map (Section~\ref{subsec:config_space}) and sparsity inducing cyclic coordinate loss (Section~\ref{subsec:cyclic_loss}).